raspberrypi/documentation/configuration/config-txt.md

 ### disable_audio_dither

 By default, a 1.0LSB dither is applied to the audio stream if it is routed to the analogue audio output.
 This can create audible background "hiss" in some situations, such as if the ALSA volume is set to a low level.
-Set this to `1` to disable dither application.
+Set `disable_audio_dither` to `1` to disable dither application.

 ### pwm_sample_bits

-Adjust the bit depth of the analogue audio output.
+Use `pwm_sample_bits` to adjust the bit-depth of the analogue audio output.
 The default bit depth is `11`.
 Selecting bit depths below `8` will result in nonfunctional audio, as settings below `8` result in a PLL frequency too low to support.
 This is generally only useful as a demonstration of how bit depth affects quantisation noise.

 ## Video